HJS-HJS/twc_swipe_across_the_dishes/README.md

 # swipe_across_the_dishes
 A module that creates a path to make space for the gripping dishes.

+You can check out various examples by using the following GitHub repositories - [https://github.com/rise-lab-skku/twc-swipe-across-the-dishes-moveit-example](https://github.com/rise-lab-skku/twc-swipe-across-the-dishes-moveit-example):
+- Manipulator control using MoveIt!.
+- Feasible path checking using MoveIt! inverse kinematic calculation.

 ## Setup
 ### 1. build package
 ```sh